alecj1240/waving-smart-contract/README.md

 This app does require you have a smart contract deployed to use.

 I built it using Buildspace's tutorials which uses hardhat to help create the smart contract.

+## Moving to Replit

+In lieu of Replit's awesome new solidity template, going to be moving all of this over to Replit and improving it!